zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-webhooks.rst

 Microsoft is retiring their Office 365 connectors in favor of connecting third-party tools via their Workflow app.
-Because of that, the pre-defined Webhook in Zammad was changed.
-In case you need to have a look, you can find them below.
+Because of that, the pre-defined webhook in Zammad was changed.
+In case you need the old or new default webhook, you can find them below.

 Webhook for Office Connectors (old)
 -----------------------------------